sbcshop/Zero-Barcode-Hat-Software/README.md

 ### Steps for setup RPi to work with Zero-Barcode HAT

 #### Step.1 - So, before start working with this module first you have to enable the SPI in raspberry pi, for this go to cmd then type sudo raspi-config then go to ->interface option -> and enable the SPI by Following the below image steps
- Step1.1 - After typing the command in your command line press enter, it will take you on a new tab of configuring RPi.
+    *After typing the command in your command line press enter, it will take you on a new tab of configuring RPi.
 <img src= "https://github.com/sbcshop/Zero-Barcode-Hat/blob/main/images/SC1.PNG" />

 Step1.2 - As the below image showing a tab to configure your RPi, use arrow key of your keyboard and go to Interface options and press enter.
 After that keep following the image instruction till finish SPI configuration